Learn From Others

 • Builds confidence quickly

 Keep it simple, stay conservative, and let experience accumulate naturally.
-Use our pre-trip checklist before every session.
+Use our pre-trip surfboard fishing checklist before every session, review how to read water conditions to pick the safest days, and learn proper anchoring techniques to hold position safely.